-The Centre has a team of social workers who receive them with an interview and define with them the problem and concrete objectives that each party must meet to solve it.
-After agreeing on this rehabilitation plan, the social worker puts it to the consideration of both the organization’s lawyer and psychologist, and if necessary makes adjustments in future sessions with the beneficiary.
-This procedure is what makes Nochlezhka unique, because unlike other shelters, including state shelters, which give a maximum of 2 or 3 months of refuge to homeless people, regardless of whether they improved their situation or not, Nochlezhka seeks solving at the root the problems of the person.
-Therefore, the type of support is defined in dialogue with it, according to its specific situation and needs, so that it ensures its survival in decent conditions and can successfully reintegrate into society, which is the main mission of this initiative.
+The Centre has a team of social workers who receive them with an interview.
+Together they define the person’s problem and discuss specific objectives that each party must achieve to solve it.
+After agreeing on the rehabilitation plan, the social worker puts it into the consideration of the organization’s lawyer and psychologist, and, if necessary, makes adjustments to the plan in future sessions with the beneficiary.
+This procedure is what makes Nochlezhka unique.
+Other shelters (including state shelters) tend to give a maximum of 2 or 3 months of refuge to homeless people, regardless of whether they improved their situation or not.
+Instead, Nochlezhka seeks to solve each person’s problems at the root.
+The type of support the centre offers is defined through a dialogue with the person, and depends upon his specific situation and needs.
+The goal: to ensure he can survive in decent conditions and successfully reintegrate into society.

 - psychological consultations

-- link with employers
+- links with employers

 - clean clothes and personal hygiene products

-- free laundry
+- free laundry.

-Nochlezhka is a non-governmental, non-religious organization, managed by around 50 lawyers, social workers and psychologists, at its venues in Saint Petersburg and Moscow.
+Nochlezhka is a non-governmental, non-religious organization, managed by around 50 lawyers, social workers and psychologists at its venues in Saint Petersburg and Moscow.

-In addition to the shelter, Nochlezhka has organized a Night Bus that distributes warm food throughout the city from Monday to Friday with the help of volunteers.
+Nochlezhka also organizes a night bus that distributes warm food through the city from Monday to Friday with the help of volunteers.

-- the invention and promotion of the Day of the Homeless in Russia to give visibility to the problem and the initiative of the organization.
+- The invention and promotion of the Day of the Homeless in Russia to give visibility to the problem and the initiative of the organization.

-- the fight against fraudulent transactions of real estate companies.
+- The fight against fraudulent transactions of real estate companies.